J. D. McKissic: Early life

+College career

-McKissic was born on August 15, 1993, in Phenix City, Alabama, and later played high school football at Central High School.
-A three-star wide receiver recruit, McKissic committed to play college football at Arkansas State over offers from Appalachian State and Coastal Carolina.
-He was a multi-positional player for the Arkansas State Red Wolves, starting in all but three games of his college career.
-As a red-shirt freshman in 2012, he had 103 receptions (2nd in the Sun Belt, and a school record), 1,022 yards receiving (3rd in the Sun Belt, 2nd all-time at Arkansas State), won Sun Belt Freshman of the Year honors, and was a Scripps Freshman All-American.
-In the Go-Daddy Bowl, he won the offensive MVP after tying a school record with 11 receptions, along with 113 yards and a touchdown against Kent State.
+McKissic was a multi-positional player for the Arkansas State Red Wolves, starting in all but three games of his college career.
+As a red-shirt freshman in 2012, he had 103 receptions (2nd in the Sun Belt Conference, and a school record), 1,022 yards receiving (3rd in the Sun Belt, 2nd all-time at Arkansas State), won Sun Belt Freshman of the Year honors, and was a Scripps Freshman All-American.
+In the GoDaddy Bowl, he won the offensive MVP after tying a school record with 11 receptions, along with 113 yards and a touchdown against Kent State.
 His four 100+ yard receiving games tied for third most in an Arkansas State season, and he twice tied for third most receptions in a game with 12.

 Over the next three years, his receiving output was less (500–700 yards), but he was used more often as a running back and return specialist.
 In 2013 as a sophomore, he had a school-record 15 receptions in a game 5 loss to Missouri, and a 98-yard kickoff return for a touchdown the next week against Idaho.
 He also threw a touchdown the last game of the season against Western Kentucky.
 His 82 receptions was third all-time.
 He received an All-American Honorable Mention in 'Sports Illustrated', and was on the Biletnikoff Award watchlist.
 He was named a Sun Belt All-Conference player at three positions (All-purpose, wide receiver, and return specialist).
-In the Go-Daddy Bowl, he had nine receptions for 72 yards against Ball State.
+In the GoDaddy Bowl, he had nine receptions for 72 yards against Ball State.
 In 2014, the Junior again helped his team return to the GoDaddy Bowl, and again won the MVP.
 Overall, he finished the 2014 season with 52 receptions for 629 receiving yards and nine rushes for 115 yards and a rushing touchdown.

 His senior year, he was named a Sun Belt All-Conference player for the third time, as both a wide receiver and all-purpose player, after recording 525 yards receiving, 112 yards rushing, and 654 kickoff return yards (5th all time, including a school record with 211 in game 7 against Toledo, and his second touchdown).
 He was injured early in the New Orleans Bowl, but still recorded three receptions for 26 yards, three rushes for 25 yards, a 9-yard completed pass, and an 18-yard kickoff return against Louisiana Tech.

 He was named to the all-Arkansas State team in 2017.
 He ended his career with 289 receptions (a Sun Belt Conference record), for 2,838 yards (a school record) and 11 touchdowns, returned 53 kickoffs for 1,473 yards with an average return of 27.8 yards.